Professor of Philosophy and Human Sciences

 “De-Naturalizing the Natural Attitude: A Husserlian Legacy to Social Phenomenology” invited article for the Journal of Phenomenological Psychology.
 Editor-in-chief: James Morley (forthcoming).

 “The ‘Normal Abnormalities’ of Disability and Aging: Merleau-Ponty and Beauvoir” Feminist Phenomenology Futures.
 Eds.
-Helen Fielding and Dorothea Olkowski (to be reviewed by Indiana University Press).
+Helen Fielding and Dorothea Olkowski (Indiana University Press, forthcoming).

 “Ambiguities of Desire: Beauvoir and Irigaray” The Matter of Distance: Beauvoir and Irigaray.
 Eds.
 Emily Parker and Anne Van Leeuwen.
-(SUNY Press, under review).
+(SUNY Press, forthcoming).